yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/create-clusters-topology.md

 ![Single cluster deployed across three zones in a region](/images/yb-cloud/Geo-Distribution-Blog-Post-Image-1.png)

-**Resilience**: Cloud providers like AWS and Google Cloud design zones to minimize the risk of correlated failures caused by physical infrastructure outages like power, cooling, or networking.
+**Resilience**: Cloud providers design zones to minimize the risk of correlated failures caused by physical infrastructure outages like power, cooling, or networking.
 In other words, single failure events usually affect only a single zone.
 By deploying nodes across zones in a region, you get resilience to a zone failure as well as high availability.

 **Consistency**: YugabyteDB automatically shards the tables of the database, places the data across the nodes, and replicates all writes synchronously.
 The cluster ensures strong consistency of all I/O and distributed transactions.